Lesson 4

 README Creation with LLMs

-• You can use them to produce a nice README: you write a messy draft and ask the LLM to improve it
+• You can use them to produce a nice README: you can provide a rough draft and ask the LLM to refine it

 • LLMs can: